Python Testing Guide: How to Test Your Code with pytest

 validate_age(-5)

-Here are the different ways to run tests:
+Here are the different ways to run tests with various options:

 pytest